Smartling's Localization Terminology

 The target refers to the content in its translated state.

-Variants are metadata, such as a version number, date, or URL path indicating the location of a source string, used to deduplicate strings, so the same string can be translated differently.
+Variants are metadata, such as a version number, date, or URL path indicating the location of a source string.
+They are used to deduplicate strings, so the same string can be translated differently depending on the context.

 Non-translatable spacing surrounding translatable characters within a string.